arjun9712/userform-gallery/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+  Local Development Setup for Submission Management App Prerequisites
+Node.js (preferably the latest LTS version) & npm installed Git installed
+A code editor (VS Code recommended)
+Getting Started
+Clone the repository

+git clone <YOUR_REPOSITORY_URL>
+cd <REPOSITORY_FOLDER_NAME>
+Install dependencies

+npm install
+Start the development server

+npm run dev
+This will start the application on http://localhost:8080.
+The app features hot-reloading, so any changes you make to the code will automatically refresh the browser.

+Project Structure
+src/ - Main source code directory components/ - Reusable UI components submissions/ - Components related to user submissions admin/ - Admin interface components ui/ - Shadcn UI components lib/ - Utility functions and stores hooks/ - Custom React hooks pages/ - Main page components
+Key Features
+Form submission management
+Submission viewing, editing, and deletion
+Search and filter functionality
+Responsive design for all device sizes
+Making Changes
+Create a new branch for your changes

+git checkout -b feature/your-feature-name
+Make your changes
+Commit your changes

+git add .
+git commit -m "Description of your changes"
+Push to your branch

+git push origin feature/your-feature-name
+Create a pull request on the repository website
+Data Management
+The application uses Zustand for state management.
+Submission data is stored in the browser's local storage for persistence between sessions.

+Deployment
+For deployment, use:

+npm run build
+This creates a production-ready build in the dist/ directory, which can be deployed to any static hosting service.

+Troubleshooting
+If you encounter module errors, try clearing node_modules and reinstalling:

+rm -rf node_modules
+npm install
+For Vite-related issues, check the Vite configuration in vite.config.ts

+Adding New Components
+Follow the existing project structure patterns:

+Create new components in appropriate folders
+Use TypeScript for type safety
+Style with Tailwind CSS
+Use shadcn/ui components where applicable
+Updating Dependencies
+Periodically update dependencies for security and new features:

+npm update
+For major version updates, check the changelog of each package for breaking changes before updating.

 ## What technologies are used for this project?

 This project is built with .